As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

-These super pliable keto tortillas are gluten-free, grain-free and corn-free.
-You'll be able to make your favourite Mexican recipes with this low carb tortillas recipe.
+These super pliable low carb tortillas are gluten-free, grain-free and corn-free.
+You'll be able to make your favorite Mexican recipes with this low-carb tortillas recipe.

 Once you make these, you'll never go back!
 It's incredibly easy to make these keto tortillas as you only need a handful of ingredients and tools.